Cheltenham Festivals: Education and outreach

 Musicate aims to inspire a love of music by giving children the skills to engage with unfamiliar genres of music.
 The programme brings primary school teachers and early career musicians together, and equips them with creative approaches to music education.
 In collaboration they produce music experiences for children throughout the academic year, and the musicians also have the opportunity to plan and present a bespoke concert for schools at the Cheltenham Jazz and Music Festivals.

+Future strategy

+In June 2026, Cheltenham Festivals launched The Next Chapter, a five-year strategy covering 2026–2030.
+The strategy focuses on people, place and collective action, with goals including making 50% of festival activity free by 2030, increasing engagement with residents from economically deprived areas of Cheltenham, and expanding opportunities for young people and underserved communities.